What to do when a US citizen dies in Mexico

 Firstly, it is important to highlight here that the U.S. Embassy cannot arrange funeral services or shipping for you.
 What they can do is help you locate a funeral home to handle arrangements for you.

-The Embassy may also help with notifying the next-of-kin of the death within the family, advising on claiming the deceased’s remains and collecting personal effects.
+The Embassy may also help with notifying the next-of-kin of the death within the family, advising on claiming the deceased’s remains, and collecting personal effects.

 Mexican authorities often request identification documents not only for the deceased but also for the next-of-kin who is collecting the body.
 Be prepared to provide passports, birth certificates, or marriage certificates.